 Robbins, S.P., Judge, T.A., Millett, B., Boyle M., T., 2012, Organisational Behaviour, Pearson Education, Australia

 Students are required to read beyond the core textbook to enhance their learning of organisational behaviour.
-Some specific tutorial preparation readings drawing from the core text, journal articles and various online materials will be recommended as the course progresses.
+As mentioned above, some specific seminar preparation readings drawing from the core text, journal articles and various online materials will be recommended as the course progresses.
 In addition, lectures will include citations you might find relevant, interesting and useful for following up key issues and theories useful in preparing your written assignments.

 - Academy of Management Journal